From equality to diversity -- bottom-up approach for hierarchy growth: Analytical and numerical results for hierarchy growth

 \subsection{Critical degradation ratio}

-Thus far we have shown that for fixed system parameters ($\gamma=d/n$, $N$ and $\mu$) the system reaches a stationary state and a limited value of $h_{max}$.
-Naturally, one question to address is whether there is a critical value of degradation ratio $\gamma^*$, for which the growth of hierarchies will not be observed, i.e. $h_{max}=1$.
-This condition is equal to a situation when on average one agent can be found at levels $h>0$ ($N-1$ agents occupy the ground level, $h=0$)
+Up to now we have shown that for fixed system parameters ($\gamma=d/n$, $N$ and $\mu$) the system reaches the stationary state and the limited value of $h_{max}$.
+One question, of course, is whether there is a critical value of the degradation ratio $\gamma^*$, for which the growth of hierarchies is not observed, i.e. $h_{max}=1$.
+This condition corresponds to a situation where on average only one agent can be found at a level $h>0$ (and the remaining $N-1$ agents occupy the ground level, $h=0$).